PanosChatzi/python-weather/README.md

 # Python Weather App

 Welcome to the Python Weather app!
 This is the final project of the Python Tutorial for Beginners by freeCodeCamp and Dave Gray.
-It includes all the code to create a weather web app with Python.
+It includes the Python, CSS and HTML code to create a weather web app.

 **Technologies**
 - Python